-Sumba is a large island, twice the size of nearby Bali.
-My colleagues and I have been working here for over seven years, and we’ve seen quite some changes in that time-span.
+Sumba is a big island, twice the size of Bali.
+We have been working on the island for more then seven years now and we saw many changes in this time span.